knowitall/ollie/README.md

 ## Building

 Building Ollie from source requires Apache Maven (<http://maven.apache.org>).
-Run this command to download the required dependencies, compile, and create a single jar file.
+First, clone or download the Ollie source from GitHub.
+Run this command in the top-level source folder to download the required dependencies, compile, and create a single jar file.

     mvn clean package